Gregeg/Bezier-Curves-Processing/README.md

  - simulation can be selected in menu on startup

 ### Rotations
- -editing greg file after the R is required
+ - editing greg file after the R is required

 ### [Papers used for Bezier Curve research](https://www.cs.cornell.edu/courses/cs4620/2017sp/slides/16spline-curves.pdf)